Radimal/marvelous-chestnut/src/pages/index.md

     features:
       - title: STAT Reports with Guaranteed Turnaround
         content: >
-          Choose from 1Hour, 2Hour, and 48Hour - once you submit your turnaround
+          Choose from 1Hour, 2Hour, and 48Hour - once you submit, your
-          time is guaranteed.
+          turnaround time is guaranteed.
 Easy to read, delivered directly to your email and Radimal Cases Dashboard.
 Quickly request a Full Consult for any patient or share with clients.
         image_alt: Radimal radiology report
         actions: []
         type: feature_item